 What Are Blades Designs?

 “What are blades in golf, and how are they designed?”
 It’s a question that we hear a lot.
-As we mentioned above, the earlier and original blades were tough to hit with since they were really thin.
-However, with passing time, this design lost its popularity.
+As we mentioned above, the earlier and original blades were tough to hit since they were really thin.
+However, with the passing time, this design lost its popularity.

 The clubmakers realized that they could make the shotmaking a lot easier.
 And they can do it just by putting more metal behind the hitting area and down low.